Skip to main content

 Showing posts from July, 2023

-PEOPLE AS A RESOURCE CLASS-9 (GEOGRAPHY EXERCISE QUESTIONS ******************************************** Q1.
+PEOPLE AS A RESOURCE CLASS-9 (GEOGRAPHY) EXERCISE QUESTIONS ******************************************** Q1.
 What do you understand by 'people as a resource'?
-Ans: People as a resource is a way of reference to a country's working people in terms of their existing productive skills and abilities.
+Answer: People as a resource is a way of reference to a country's working people in terms of their existing productive skills and abilities.
 Q 2.
 How is human resource different from other resources like land and physical capital?
-Ans: Human resources is different in the following ways:- 1.
+Answer: Human resources is different in the following ways:- 1.
 Land and other resources are fixed, limited and specified whereas human resources can be nurtured through education and health.
 2. Human resources can bring a change in other sources whereas other sources cannot change or affect human resource.
 3. Human resource can make use of land and physical capital whereas land and physical capital cannot become useful in its own.
 Q3.
 What is the role of education in human capital formation?
-Ans.
-The role of education in human capital formation is as follows: 1. ...
+Answer: The role of education in...

 PARLIAMENT AND THE MAKING OF LAWS